biocore/cmi-workshops/docs/qiita-16S-analysis.rst

 .. figure::  images/significance_matrix3.png
    :align:   center

 Several parameters have been automatically selected for you.
-In the "Comparison type" field we will specify if we would like it to be run the group significance "Pairwise" or "Non-pairwise".
-In the "Metadata category" field we will specify the category from the metadata file for determining significance between groups.
+In the "Comparison type" field we will specify if we would like the group significance to be run "Pairwise" or "Non-pairwise".
+In the "Metadata category" field we will specify the category from the metadata file to be used for determining significance between groups.
 In the "Method" field we will specify the correlation test that will be applied.
 Then click "Add Command".
 Once the command is added the workflow should appear as follows:

 .. figure::  images/beta_group_significance_workflow2.png
    :align:   center